 Peter Burkill here.
 I live on Dartmoor with my wife and two Springer Spaniels.
 Dartmoor is one of England's largest National Parks and is the wildest area of open moorland in the south of the country.

 My professional training is as a biologist and am an Emeritus Professor at the University of Plymouth.
 My photographic interests stretch back some 50 years and during this time it is fascinating to consider how photography has changed.
 Decades ago, I recall the excitement of watching images appear in the developing tray in the dim red light of a darkroom; it seemed like alchemy.
 Since retiring recently, I now spend more time photographing, exploring and demonstrating the beauty of the living natural world.
 My main interest is birds but I photograph any aspect of the natural environment.
 I enjoy lecturing - reflect on my professional training - and relish sharing my views on the natural world.
 To me, I enjoy both the beauty of the living things but I also find that photography allows me to reflect on the adaptation, the behaviour, the ecology and the evolution of the natural world.
 It is "art meets science" and working across this interface that gives me a huge buzz!

 Although I live in a beautiful part of the UK, I grew up in the Far East and have travelled all my life, both professionally and for pleasure.
 My Gallery photographs reflect countries I have visited.
-Next on my list is a visit to Madagascar and, at some stage, I will mount photos taken in Antarctica when I have digitised the 35mm sides that I took - so, do call back and check this website which will certainly evolve with time.
+I will soon update my website with photos from a visit to Madagascar in late 2018 and then, at some stage, I will mount photos taken in Antarctica when I have digitised the 35mm sides that I took - so, do call back and check this website which will certainly evolve with time.

 I hope you enjoy my website; do get in touch with any comments.
 Thanks!